 Measure the absorption spectrum (300–800 nm wavelength range) of benzophenone.

+Using the spectrum of toluene obtained in Step 1.4, perform a background subtraction to obtain the absorption spectrum of pure benzophenone.

 Reaction of benzoyl peroxide and styrene in the presence of the photosensitizer benzophenone.

+Measure the tare weight of a 25-mL round-bottom flask.

 Prepare a solution of benzoyl peroxide, benzophenone, and styrene in toluene by combining 1.0 mL of the benzoyl peroxide solution prepared in step 1.1, with 1.0 mL of the benzophenone solution prepared in step 3.1 with 10 mL toluene and 3 mL styrene.
+Transfer the reaction solution to a 25-mL round-bottom flask, fit the flask with a rubber septum, and degas the reaction solution using the freeze-pump-thaw technique (see the “Schlenk Lines Transfer of Solvents” video in the Essentials of Organic Chemistry series).
+It is not important to exclude water from the reaction solution, only to remove dissolved O2.

-Irradiate the solution with a Hg-arc lamp using a 350-nm long-pass filter for 10 minutes.
+In a ventilated fume hood, turn on the Hg-arc lamp and wait 10 minutes for the light bulb to warm up.
+Clamp the reaction flask to a stir plate and insert an N2 needle into the septum.
+With magnetic stirring, irradiate the solution with a Hg-arc lamp using a 350-nm long-pass filter for 10 minutes.

 Concentrate the photoreaction on a rotovap.
-Weigh the residue and obtain a 1H NMR spectrum of the residue.
+If non-volatile residue remains, obtain a mass of the flask.
+The weight of the non-volatile residue can be determined using the tare weight measured in step 4.1 Obtain a 1H NMR spectrum of the residue in CDCl3.

 Control reaction of styrene in the presence of the photosensitizer benzophenone.

+Measure the tare weight of a 25-mL round-bottom flask.

 Prepare a solution of benzophenone and styrene in toluene by combining 1.0 mL of the benzophenone solution prepared in step 3.1 with 10 mL toluene and 3 mL styrene.
+Transfer the reaction solution to a 25-mL round-bottom flask, fit the flask with a rubber septum, and degas the reaction solution using the freeze-pump-thaw technique (see the “Schlenk Lines Transfer of Solvents” video in the Essentials of Organic Chemistry series).
+It is not important to exclude water from the reaction solution, only to remove dissolved O2.

-Irradiate the solution with a Hg-arc lamp using a 350-nm long-pass filter for 10 minutes.
+In a ventilated fume hood, turn on the Hg-arc lamp and wait 10 minutes for the light bulb to warm up.
+Clamp the reaction flask to a stir plate and insert an N2 needle into the septum.
+With magnetic stirring, irradiate the solution with a Hg-arc lamp using a 350-nm long-pass filter for 10 minutes.

 Concentrate the photoreaction on a rotovap.
-Weigh the residue and obtain a 1H NMR spectrum of the residue.
+If non-volatile residue remains, obtain a mass of the flask.
+The weight of the non-volatile residue can be determined using the tare weight measured in step 5.1 Obtain a 1H NMR spectrum of the residue in CDCl3.

 Representative Results: